Consultant cited by airport authority says he never recommended cutting down trees | CBC News

 "I have not evaluated the work that [the airport authority is] currently proposing."

-The Ottawa Airport Authority declined CBC's request for an interview, but reaffirmed in its own statement Wednesday that it was informed by "multiple studies" and the decision was "not made lightly."
+The airport authority declined CBC's request for an interview, but reaffirmed in its own statement Wednesday that it was informed by "multiple studies" and the decision was "not made lightly."

 The authority, which controls the land at 400 Hunt Club Rd., wrote that the pines "were not properly maintained nor thinned" and that the "lack of oversight" means they are "too tall, and too thin and are breaking apart or falling down."